How Much Does Homeowners Insurance Cost in New York?

 In other words, homeowners insurance that looks at your credit history will result in a soft inquiry on your credit report.

-If they used a hard pull, your credit score may go down a lot.
+If they used a hard pull, your credit score may significantly decrease.

 What is a Hard Inquiry?